Feeding a Raw Diet

 I also add supplements, and

-would no matter what I feed (all raw, all kibble, etc. Five days a week
+would no matter what I feed (all raw, all kibble, etc. A couple days a week

-the dogs get 1000 mg of fish or salmon oil, and once a week I give 400
+the dogs get 1000 mg of fish or salmon oil, human grade.
+I feed these

 supplements because any oils in dog food lose

 their potency shortly after exposure to air.
 So any oils added to dry

 dog food have almost no bioavailability to the dog, by the time it is

 consumed.
 These oils help the dog's coat, immune system and even